David-Fuq/Cornell-AgXRP/README.md

 # Cornell-AgXRP
 Frontend and backend (robot) implementation for the Agricultural XRP.

-Documentation available for both within their folders.
+Documentation available for each within their folders.